AndreeaMusat/AndreeaMusat.github.io/_posts/2020-02-27-generative-classification.markdown

 ### Probabilistic framework for generative classification <a name="prob-framework-gen-classif"></a>

 Classification is the problem of assigning a discrete label (class) to a data point.
-Unlike discriminant methods, where the class is assigned directly, without any measure of uncertainty, a generative approach models the joint probability of the data:
+Unlike discriminant methods, where the class is assigned directly, a generative approach models the joint probability of the data:

 \begin{equation}